 "I want to thank you for the fantastic course.
 I learned an amazing amount over the two weeks and notice in my daily work that I understand a lot more about the processes than I did before.
 Thanks for the entertaining and very enjoyable course." - Snr Reliability & Integrity Engineer, Australia

-"This was a brilliant course and [instructor] was fantastic throughout.
-I liked the fundamentals as it was a great refresher after university and filled any gaps in my knowledge." - Participant, United Kingdom
+"This was a brilliant course and [instructor] was fantastic throughout." - Participant, United Kingdom

 Production and processing personnel involved with natural gas and associated liquids, to acquaint or reacquaint themselves with gas conditioning and processing unit operations.
 This course is for facilities engineers, process engineers, senior operations personnel, field supervisors, and engineers who select, design, install, evaluate, or operate gas processing plants and related facilities.
 A broad approach is taken with the topics.